nkavya00/recipes-and-cuisines-analysis/README.md

   frameborder="0"
 ></iframe>

-Examining the average health ratings across cuisines, I found that Pakistani and Turkish cuisines rank highest with scores above 7, while Irish cuisine ranks lowest at 4.19.
+Examining the average health ratings across cuisines, we found that Pakistani and Turkish cuisines rank highest with scores above 7, while Irish cuisine ranks lowest at 4.19.
 Interestingly, many Asian cuisines like Japanese, Korean, and Chinese fall in the middle range around 6-7.
-From my definition and calculation of health rating, lower health ratings indicate healthier dishes, which tells me that some cuisines tend to have healthier dishes than others.
-Although this distribution is relatively balanced, there are differences between these cuisines that did prove useful in establishing my model.
+From our definition and calculation of health rating, lower health ratings indicate healthier dishes, which tells me that some cuisines tend to have healthier dishes than others.
+Although this distribution is relatively balanced, there are differences between these cuisines that did prove useful in establishing our model.

-Next, I also wanted to look at preparation times for each cuisine - the graph is shown below:
+Next, we also wanted to look at preparation times for each cuisine - the graph is shown below:

 <iframe